 Everything hospice provides to patients, family and whanau is provided free of charge.

 As an essential health service provider hospices recieve the majority of their funding from Government; but we do need community support to fundraise the gap between funding and the cost of care.
-Each year we must raise more than $77 million nationally through a variety of fundraising activities.
+Each year we must raise around $81.5 million nationally through a variety of fundraising activities.